The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

 \section{Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data}

-Here, the different methods of D4000 measurement presented in the previous section are compared against each other.
-The D4000 determination from PAUS NB photometry (\cref{sec:Direct estimator}) will simply be referred to as \textit{PAUS direct}, while the D4000 measurements with CIGALE (\cref{sec:CIGALE estimation}) will be referred to as explained in the previous subsection.
+Here, the different methods of D4000 estimation presented in the previous section are compared against each other.
+The photometric D4000 measurement from PAUS NBs (\cref{sec:Direct estimator}) will simply be referred to as \textit{PAUS direct}, while the D4000 reconstruction with CIGALE (\cref{sec:CIGALE estimation}) will be referred to as explained in the previous subsection.